Gale-force winds and floods strike Northern Europe. At least 2 people killed in Scotland

 On X, formerly Twitter, the Danish Meteorological Institute said it expects water levels “to exceed the 100-year event in several places.”

-Police in southern Denmark — the Danish region expected to be the worst hit — said a number of road sections in low-lying areas were flooded and a few trees have fallen.
+Police in southern Denmark — the Danish region expected to be the worst hit — said a number of sections of road in low-lying areas were flooded and some trees had fallen.
+Police said a dike was breached and urged people to immediately leave Sandersvig Strand on the Jutland Peninsula.

 Danish meteorologists issued their highest warning for “very dangerous weather" and said levels of some inland waters were expected to rise up to 240 centimeters (nearly eight feet) above normal.